wolskies/rke2-ansible/README.md

 ```

 #### Installation Notes
 * Note 1:  The `deploy_rke2` role will fail if the host OS is not one of [RKE2's supported variants](https://www.suse.com/suse-rke2/support-matrix/all-supported-versions/rke2-v1-33/).
-This behavior can be changed by modifying the default vars for the `deploy_rke2` role.
+This behavior can be skipped by running the playbook with the `--skip-tags version-check` option.

 * Note 2: **The RKE2 deploy role will remove NetworkManager if it is installed**.
 There is a way to configure NetworkManager to coexist with Canal (default CNI), but I don't need it for my purposes.
+This behavior can be skipped using default vars, or by skipping the `config-firewall` tag.

 * Note 3: **The RKE2 role will disable `firewalld` if it is installed**.
 For the "why" see [RKE2 requirements](https://docs.rke2.io/install/requirements).
 Canal can manage firewall rules after installation - see Note 5.
+This behavior can be skipped by running the playbook with the `--skip-tags config-firewall` option.

 * Note 4: If the firewall is set to UFW, the appropriate firewall rules will be installed, but UFW will be left in the state (enabled/disabled) that it was found in.